 - The first evening we will have a group meeting and restorative yoga, followed by dinner.
 Dinner is early in the mountains, since most hikers get up very early to have enough time to climb the peaks and make it back to the lodge.
 We must follow the schedule of the hut.
 This is not a full service 24 hour operation.
 They have limited staffing, will do anything to make our stay great, but cannot operate like a hotel.
 Understanding this is critical!

 - Meals: Lunch will be sandwiches you make from the breakfast buffet—you will be out hiking.
 When you return, there will be hot soup waiting.
 We advise people to bring snacks from back home for the hikes—nuts, chocolate, dried fruit, etc. You can fill a thermos with “hiking tea” from the lodge or water from your room.
 Dinner is huge and plenty.
 Wonderful cheeses!
 The food is home cooked and freshly prepared each day.
 Dinner starts with soup/salad, followed by a main course (big plates!) and a dessert.
-Vegetarian, vegan, dairy and gluten free possible—they will take care of dietary restrictions.
+Vegetarian, vegan, dairy and gluten free is possible—they will take care of dietary restrictions.
 What is not included in the price?
 Beverages have to paid for—this includes water.
 Water is precious up there.
 They have to filter and bottle it, so it is not free.
-A la carte items you would like to eat during the day need to be paid for, as well.
+The Cafe that opens for lunch has a nice menu of options and must be paid for separately.

 - You will need very good hiking boots.
 I cannot stress this enough!
 They should not be sneakers!
 The hiking boots need to go above your ankles and should be waterproof!
 You will also need shoes to wear inside the lodge—your hiking boots go into a special room when you enter the hut, and you are not allowed to wear them inside the restaurant or bedroom areas.
 For slippers inside, Crocs work well.
 You can also wear them when you go to the shower areas.
 There is a drying room, in case your shoes get wet.
 You should also bring collapsible hiking poles.
 Poles can be found on Amazon.
 The lodge has 8 pairs to loan us—they will go to the first people to sign up.